Global homotopy theory via spectral Mackey functors: Abstract

 \section{Abstract}

-We construct an equivalence between Hausmann's model of global stable homotopy theory in terms of symmetric spectra on the one hand and spectral Mackey functors in the sense of Barwick on a certain \emph{global effective Burnside category} on the other hand.
+We show that Hausmann's model of global stable homotopy theory in terms of symmetric spectra is equivalent to the $\infty$-category of spectral Mackey functors in the sense of Barwick on a certain \emph{global effective Burnside category}.
+We moreover provide an analogous description of Schwede's ultra-commutative monoids as space-valued global Mackey functors.

-Using this, we then give a new description of Schwede's \emph{global algebraic $K$-theory} by identifying the corresponding spectral Mackey functors with certain categorically defined Mackey functors, making precise the slogan that global algebraic $K$-theory is a coherent version of Swan $K$-theory.